 Of all the appliance repair needs you may have in your home throughout the course of a year, few are more concerning than that of a broken down or malfunctioning furnace in the middle of winter.
 When you live where we do, a fully effective and efficient heater is essential.
 To accomplish this, it’s first important that you schedule routine maintenance, once a year, for your furnace.
 If you haven’t done so already, now’s the time to schedule this service!

 Next, you’ll want to ensure that any Janesville, IA furnace repair needs that come up during maintenance are addressed right away.
 Otherwise, you could find yourself facing one of the two common furnace complaints calls we get—that the system either won’t start or that the furnace won’t stop running.

 There are a few possibilities here.
 Some issues are more serious than others.
 For instance, one possibility is that you don’t have a problem with your heater at all, but instead with your thermostat—which, in the grand scheme of things, isn’t a huge problem.

-If none of the above mentioned scenarios seem plausible, then you may have a more serious problem on your hands.
+If none of the above-mentioned scenarios seem plausible, then you may have a more serious problem on your hands.
 Hopefully, you did have maintenance done before the season began.
-If that’s the case, and you took care of pending repairs right afterwards, you likely have nothing to worry about, but it is time to call in a pro.
+If that’s the case, and you took care of pending repairs right after, you likely have nothing to worry about, but it is time to call in a pro.

 Reasons a Furnace Might Not Stop

 This is another case where you might be dealing with a thermostat problem.
-Malfunctioning thermostat might not be able to accurately signal to the furnace that your desired temperature is being met, and it’s time to shut off.
+A malfunctioning thermostat might not be able to accurately signal to the furnace that your desired temperature is being met, and it’s time to shut off.

 At Dalton Plumbing, Heating, Cooling, Electric and Fireplaces, Inc., your comfort is our promise!
 To set up an appointment, give us a call at the number above, email email@example.com or schedule an appointment online.